Kampfgruppe: Late World War II

-Panzerkampfgruppe (Late War)
+Panzerkampfgruppe (late war)

-A panzerkampfgruppe was effectively the main striking force of a panzer division.
-The usual panzerkampfgruppe organization consisted of 1 tank battalion,1 panzergrenadier battalion, and 1 self-propelled artillery battalion for a well rounded mobile fighting force.
-It was common for a mobile engineer company to also be attached to the panzerkampfgruppe.
+A Panzerkampfgruppe was effectively the main striking force of a Panzer division.
+The usual Panzerkampfgruppe organization consisted of one tank battalion, one Panzergrenadier battalion, and one self-propelled artillery battalion, for a well rounded mobile fighting force.
+A mobile engineer company was often attached to the Panzerkampfgruppe.

-Flak-kampftrupps (Late War)
+Flak-Kampftrupps (late war)

-Flak-kampftrupps were mixed units which combined two or more heavy Flak pieces and light auto-cannons.
+Flak-Kampftrupps were mixed units which combined two or more heavy Flak pieces and light autocannons.

 Other services

 While the original concept of Kampfgruppe is usually reserved to the land warfare, some German tacticians and strategists applied it also for naval warfare.
 The most obvious change was the design (units were usually earmarked for operation in advance instead of being organized ad hoc) and the type of units involved (instead of combined arms, different classes of naval vessels were employed).
-The examples include German Kampfgruppe 5 employed during Operation Weserübung.
-This unit consisted of the heavy cruiser Blücher, the heavy cruiser Lützow, the light cruiser Emden, 3 torpedo boats and 8 minesweepers carrying 2,000 troops to Oslo.
+One example is German Kampfgruppe 5 employed during Operation Weserübung.
+This unit consisted of the heavy cruiser Blücher, the heavy cruiser Lützow, the light cruiser Emden, three torpedo boats, and eight minesweepers carrying 2,000 troops to Oslo.

-During the Second World War Luftwaffe, Kampfgeschwader bomber units consisted of several Kampfgruppen, which in terms of size were situated somewhere between squadrons and groups of Anglo-American air forces.
+During the Second World War, the Kampfgeschwader bomber units of Luftwaffe consisted of several Kampfgruppen, which, in terms of size, were somewhere between squadrons and groups of Anglo-American air forces.

-Post-War influence
+Post-war influence

-Currently, the formation closest in use is US Army Task force or the battlegroup formation used by several NATO countries, notably the UK and Norway.
+The most similar formations currently in use are the US Army Task force, the NATO battlegroup, and the Russian battalion tactical group.
 The Norwegian borderstation Korpfjell still use the German name Kampfgruppe Korpfjell.